History of the Jews in Moldova: The Moldavian Soviet Socialist Republic

 After World War II, the number of Jews in Moldavian Soviet Socialist Republic increased significantly, peaking at 98,001 in 1970.
 During the 1970s Soviet Union aliyah and immigration to the West and especially in the late 1980s, many of them emigrated to Israel, United States, Canada and some to Australia and Western Europe.
 The last Soviet census of 1989 registered 65,672 Jews in the Soviet Republic.

 Contemporary situation

 As of 2014, there are an estimated 15,000 Jews in Moldova, including over 10,000 in Chișinău alone.
 At the same time, there are 75,492 Moldovan Jews living in Israel, and also small communities in other parts of the world, such as Russia, the US, the UK, Germany, Romania, Australia, etc.

+Since 2015, 27 January is annually recognised as the National Holocaust Remembrance Day.
+In 2016, the Moldovan parliament endorsed the Final Report of the International Commission on the Holocaust in Romania by Elie Wiesel.
+Discrimination on the basis of religious affiliation is illegal, and incitement to religious and ethnic hatred was made illegal in May 2022.

 However, antisemitism is still commonplace; several churches and political organisations still refer to antisemitic rhetoric.
 In addition, far-right and neo-Nazi groups are active in the country.
 Because religion was heavily restricted in Soviet times, it is likely that there are many more people of ethnic Jewish heritage in Moldova than those who practice the religion, but many simply may not know about it.

+In 2024, the Action and Protection League (based in Brussels) and the European Jewish Association published a poll surveying 1,000 Moldovans.
+According to the results of the poll (reported by The Times of Israel), "a majority of the 923 respondents indicated that they were either neutral on Jews (27%) or associated them (35%) with “positive” qualities, including “respect, intelligent, smart, normal people, capable, ordinary, educated."
+The 19% percent who reported negative reactions associated Jews with such concepts as “greedy, calculating, cunning, traitors, crucifixion of Christ, bad people, foreign culture, charlatans, speculators, dirty, deceit, selfish.”
+Nearly half of respondents, or 48%, said they didn’t like Jews, with 13% saying they “really dislike” them, but 40% said they “really like” Jews.
+Compared to other ethnicities, Jews were more liked in the poll than Roma (28%), Poles (34%); immigrants (34%) and the Gagauz (39%), a Turkic ethnic group."

+In response to the poll, the director of the European Jewish Association lobby group, Rabbi Menachem Margolin stated that "deep-rooted antisemitism persists in Moldova.
+There can be no rational explanation as to why a community that represents such a tiny fraction of the overall population bears the brunt of such an alarmingly high number of stereotypes and tropes.”
+As of December 8,2024 Rabbi Yitzchok Dovid Grossman has issued an appeal for Nosson Malul who has been imprisoned for nearly a year in Moldavia without trial.

+The Chief Rabbi of Moldova is Rabbi Pinhas Zaltzman.